Can You Get Scammed on Telegram | Common Scams Types

 Once a candidate applies, a scammer asks them to pay for training materials, security deposits, or processing fees.

-Another common variation of this scam involves work-from-home opportunities.
+Another common variation of job scam involves work-from-home opportunities.

 Scammers lure victims by offering simple online tasks such as liking and subscribing to channels or watching videos, promising small but consistent payouts.
 Initially, they pay as expected, building trust with the victim.